Skip to main content

 Frequently asked questions

-If your baby is found to have a heart murmur, they will be referred to a heart specialist for further investigation using an echocardiogram, which is a scan of the heart.
-While many murmurs are not serious, sometimes there can be a structural issue with the heart that may require an operation.
+If your baby is found to have a heart murmur, they will be referred to a heart specialist for further investigation with a scan of the heart (echocardiogram).
+Most heart murmurs are not a cause for concern.

-What happens if a hearing test result isn't normal?
+What happens if the initial hearing test is not clear?

 Further reading and references